-After installing the audio driver, follow these instructions to adjust the audio settings and avail the onboard 6-channel audio feature.
+After installing the audio driver, follow these instructions to adjust the audio settings and avail of the onboard 6-channel audio feature.

-From the taskbar, double-click the SoundMAX Digital Integrated Audio icon to display the SoundMAX Control Panel.
+- From the taskbar, double-click on the SoundMAX Digital Integrated Audio icon to display the SoundMAX Control Panel. - 2.
 The Listening Environment tab allows you to set to multi-channel speakers, enable or disable the Virtual Theater Surround, and select Acoustic Environments and Virtual Ear.

-- 3. The default setting is Stereo Speakers (2-channel).
-To set to a 6-channel speaker system, click the arrow under Speaker Setup to display a list of options. - Select the option Surround Sound Speakers (5.1 Surround). - 5.
+- Select the option Surround Sound Speakers (5.1 Surround). - 5.
 Click the Apply button.